scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Scorned.*** This creature adds 2 superior dice against charming effects.

-***Spellcaster.*** This creature is a 2nd level spellcaster.
-They have 2 Divine proficiency and 7 mana.
+***Lingering Magic.*** The effects from the spells _Guidance_ and _Holy Protection_ this creature casts last for the full minute and their effects can be used once per turn.

+***Spellcaster.*** The Night Hag has 2 proficiency with Divine spells.
+They are a 2nd level spellcaster, have 7 mana, and a codex with the following spells: _Guidance, Holy Protection, Chilling Fog, Tremor_.

 **Actions**